litmuschaos/v1-litmus-docs/docs/litmus-probe.md

 ## Probe Chaining

-Probe chaining enable the probes to use the output of previous probe as input.
-It is supported for cmdProbe only.
-It allows cmdProbe to pass templated command as input.
-The format of template is `{{ <previous-probe-name>.ProbeArtifacts.Register }}`.
-It will rendered this template and replace this value by actual value(output of corresponding probe).
+Probe chaining enables reuse of probe a result (represented by the template function `{{ .<probeName>.probeArtifact.Register}}`) in subsequent "downstream" probes defined in the ChaosEngine.
+Note that the order of execution of probes in the experiment depends purely on the order in which they are defined in the ChaosEngine.

+Probe chaining is currently supported only for `cmdProbes`.

 ```yaml
 probe:
   - name: "probe1"